hapijs/hapi/docs/Reference.md

 #### `server.auth.default(options)`

 Sets a default startegy which is applied to every route.
 The default does not apply when the route config specifies `auth` as `false`, or has an authentication strategy configured.
 Otherwise, the route authentication config is applied to the defaults.
+Note that the default only applies at time of route configuration, not at runtime.
+Calling `default()` after adding a route will have no impact on that route.
 The function requires:
 - `options` - a string with the default strategy name or an object with a specified strategy or strategies using the same format as the
   [route `auth` handler options](#route.config.auth).